How Much Do Independent M&A Advisors Make? Real 2026 Deal Income ($1M–$50M)

 Den Unglin — Practising M&A Exit Adviser and Business Broker

-The fee structures on this page come from live mandates.
+The fee structures here come from live mandates.

-Every retainer range and success fee structure cited here comes from active deal experience and verified 2024–2025 industry data — not reconstructed from academic sources.
+Every retainer range and success fee structure cited is drawn from active deal experience and verified 2024–2025 industry data — not reconstructed from academic sources.

-Den is a practising business broker and M&A exit adviser with 18+ years of direct P&L experience across 50+ business types and 12 markets.
-He advises on transactions across 4 continents and maintains relationships with a global network of PE and family offices.
+Den is a practising business broker and M&A exit adviser with 18+ years of direct P&L experience across 50+ business types and 12 markets, advising on transactions across 4 continents with a global network of PE funds and family offices.

-The income analysis on this page is the one Den gives privately to corporate operators who ask directly.
-The Career Strategy Session is the structured version of that conversation — applied to your specific background rather than a general model.
+The analysis on this page is the one he gives privately to operators who ask directly.
+The Career Strategy Session is the structured version, applied to your specific background.

 ↗ Verify on LinkedIn